Fireworks light up the sky behind the Gateway Arch on the Fourth of July.

 July 3 and 4

-Concerts, food and fireworks galore – Celebrate St. Louis is the ultimate way to spend America’s birthday.
-Engaging, serving and celebrating the region through diverse, impactful and entertaining experiences, the Fourth of July event will take place in downtown St. Louis.
-Live music on the waterfront includes headliners Russell Dickerson (July 3) and Gavin DeGraw (July 4), among other acts.
+Concerts, food and fireworks galore – Celebrate St. Louis is the ultimate way to spend America’s 250th birthday.
+Engaging, serving and celebrating the region through diverse, impactful and entertaining experiences, the Fourth of July event takes place in downtown St. Louis.

 Heritage & Freedom Fest